Body

 Organization of Shared Governance

-Institutional decision-making at GCC utilizes its Shared Governance Council (SGC), Elected Representative Bodies (ERB), College Committees, and Advisory Bodies (CCAB).
+Institutional decision-making at GCC utilizes its Shared Governance Council (SGC), Representative Bodies (RB), and College Committees & Advisory Bodies (CCAB).
 For Shared Governance to be effective, these groups must communicate, collaborate, and respond in a timely manner.

 Questions about the Shared Governance can be sent to sharedgovcouncil@gccaz.edu